 Our courses are designed around the National Research Council Next Generation Science Standards (NGSS), Common Core Mathematics Standards (CCSS), the College Board Computer Science Principles (CSP) Framework, and the International Technology and Engineering Educators Association (ITEEA) Standards.
-Attendees will have the opportunity to earn professional development credits and a Certificate of Completion by completing various assignments throughout the course.
+Attendees will have the opportunity to earn Continuing Education Hours (ACT for PA residents) and a Certificate of Completion by completing various assignments throughout the course.

 This course is best suited for teachers and coaches with little or no programming experience who would like to learn both the fundamentals of EV3 programming and pedagogy associated with the accompanying STEM concepts.
 However, teachers with programming and robotics experience will find the class valuable for its focus on the EV3 language specifically, practice in troubleshooting student errors, and STEM integration aspects.

 Session 2: Moving, Mathematics and Sensors– MINDSTORMS Hardware